masedos/masedos.github.io/index.md

-## Portfólio Cientista de Dados - Fernandes Macedo Ribeiro
+## Data science portfolio by Fernandes Macedo Ribeiro
 <p>
 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
 A separate category is for separate projects.
 </p>